Mexico has a comprehensive legal and statutory Immigration Policy affecting Mexicans and foreign nationals

 Retirees / independent income

-If you want to engage in “non-remunerative activities” (i.e. you do not intend to earn money in Mexico) and you are receiving funds from abroad (from a pension or other investments or income sources) you can apply for a Temporary or Permanent Resident permit your meet the criteria.
+If you want to engage in “non-remunerative activities” (i.e. you do not intend to earn money in Mexico) and you are receiving funds from abroad (from a pension or other investments or income sources) you can apply for a Temporary or Permanent Resident permit when you meet the criteria.
 Read more about Retirement in Mexico on Mexperience.

 You can receive a resident permit if you are willing to invest your capital in Mexico.
 Your investment can be directed at industry or services, and must equal a minimum set amount.